mcv-m6-video/mcv-c6-2024-team5/W6/README.md

                         Number of spatial crops to sample per clip (default: 1) --tsn-k TSN_K
-                        Number of clips to sample per video for TSN aggregation (default: 3)
+                        Number of clips to sample per video for TSN aggregation (default: 3) --deterministic         Use our deterministic method, TSN by default if this flag is not set.
 ```

 ### Example runs